TeamJM/journeymap-client-webmap/README.md

 To enable HotSwap:

 1. Go to File > Settings... > Build, Execution, Deployment > Build Tools > Gradle
-2. For the journeymap-webmap project, change "Build and run using" to "IntelliJ IDEA"
+2. For the journeymap_webmap project, change "Build and run using" to "IntelliJ IDEA"

 If builds begin failing with the error "java.lang.UnsupportedClassVersionError: org/intellij/erlang/jps/model/JpsErlangModelSerializerExtension", you'll need to use a newer project JDK or simply